AzBuilder/terrakube-helm-chart/README.md

 ### 4. Build Yaml file

-Once you have completed the above steps you can complete the file values.yaml to deploy the helm chart
+Once you have completed the above steps you can complete the file values.yaml to deploy the helm chart, you can check the following examples:

 ***Example using Nginx Ingress and Azure Storage Account:***